puupee/puupee-api-go/docs/EmailSettingsDto.md

 HasDefaultFromDisplayName returns a boolean if a field has been set.

+### SetDefaultFromDisplayNameNil

+`func (o *EmailSettingsDto) SetDefaultFromDisplayNameNil(b bool)`

+ SetDefaultFromDisplayNameNil sets the value for DefaultFromDisplayName to be an explicit nil

+### UnsetDefaultFromDisplayName
+`func (o *EmailSettingsDto) UnsetDefaultFromDisplayName()`

+UnsetDefaultFromDisplayName ensures that no value is present for DefaultFromDisplayName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)